-Frequently Asked Questions about Azure Files
+Frequently asked questions (FAQ) about Azure Files

-- In the comments section of this article.
+- The comments section of this article.

-- Azure Files UserVoice
+- Azure Community Feedback.

-Why is Azure Files useful?
+How is Azure Files useful?

 What are different ways to access files in Azure Files?